 Instead of using a single ETF or Index Fund to invest in U.S. stocks, Wealthfront's Tax-Optimized Direct Indexing directly purchases up to 1,001 individual securities on your behalf — up to 1,000 stocks from the S&P 500® and S&P 1500® Indices and an ETF of much smaller companies.

-That’s right.
-We’re able to do it because we are the largest and fastest growing automated investment service.
-Our software algorithms are able to efficiently trade and tax-loss harvest all of the hundreds of stocks we buy on your behalf commission free – something that is incredibly challenging and expensive to do in any other way.
+We’re able to do it because we are the largest automated investment service.
+Our software algorithms are able to efficiently trade and tax-loss harvest all of the hundreds of stocks we buy on your behalf commission-free – something that is incredibly challenging and expensive to do in any other way.

 Low-cost ETFs and Index Funds are very good investments and form the core of every Wealthfront portfolio.